 During the Review Period, the remuneration committee held one meeting.
-The members of remuneration committee reviewed and discussed the policies for the remuneration of executive directors, the performances of executive directors during the Review Period.
+The members of remuneration committee reviewed and discussed the policies for the remuneration of executive Directors, the performances of executive Directors during the Review Period.

-The following is the attendance record of the committee meetings held by the remuneration committee during the Review Period.
+The following is the attendance record of the committee meeting held by the remuneration committee during the Review Period.